 The raw data in your appendix should be placed first if it is referred to in your paper's first line.
 The interview questions should appear at the end of your appendix if you mention them at the end of your paper.

-Step 3: Clarify and cohere the appendix.
+Step 3: Clarify and Cohere the Appendix

 Appendices do not have a standard number of pages or words, but they should not be long-winded.
 Ensure all the information in the appendix or appendices pertains to the text.
 If there is information that doesn't relate to the text or illuminates it in some way, remove it.
 Your paper may appear unprofessional and cluttered if you have an overly long appendix.

 Make sure that your work is error-free.
 Ensure there are no spelling, grammar, or punctuation errors in the appendix.
 Try to review the appendix on your own and use spell check on your computer.
-Be sure to read the appendix backwards so that any spelling errors can be identified.
+Be sure to read the appendix backward so that any spelling errors can be identified.
 Professionalism is important when it comes to the appendix.

 If you note an appendix in your text, you might write: "I feel my research was conclusive (see Appendix A for interview notes)," or "My research produced the same results in both cases."